Griffin Poetry Prize

 The Griffin Poetry Prize is a Canadian poetry award.
 It was founded in 2000 by businessman and philanthropist Scott Griffin.
+As of 2023, the prize is worth CAD130,000, making it the world's largest international prize for a single book of poetry written in, or translated into English.

 Before 2022, two separate awards went to one Canadian and one international poet who writes in the English language.
-In 2022, the two awards were consolidated into a single international prize of CAD$130,000.
-Shortlisted poets are awarded CAD$10,000, and a Lifetime Recognition Award comes with an award of CAD$25,000.
+In 2022, the two awards were consolidated into a single international prize of CAD130,000.
+Shortlisted poets are awarded CAD10,000, and a Lifetime Recognition Award comes with an award of CAD25,000.

 Concurrently with the merger, the Griffin Poetry Prize also introduced a juried Canadian First Book Prize to honor the year's best debut book by a Canadian poet.

 History

 In April 2000, Scott Griffin started the Griffin Trust to raise public awareness of the crucial role poetry plays in society's cultural life.
 Griffin served as its chairman, with board of trustees Margaret Atwood, Robert Hass, Michael Ondaatje, Robin Robertson, and David Young.
 In June 2004, Carolyn Forché joined the board.
 New trustees have been named over the years: in 2014, Karen Solie, Colm Tóibín, and Mark Doty; in 2016, Jo Shapcott and Marek Kazmierski; in 2018, Ian Williams; and in 2020, Sarah Howe.
 Margaret Atwood, Robert Hass, Michael Ondaatje, Robin Robertson, Jo Shapcott and Colm Tóibín have assumed the role of trustees emeriti.

 The Trust created the Griffin Poetry Prize with the aim of helping to introduce contemporary collections of poetry to the public's imagination.
 Eligible collections of poetry must have been published between January 1 and December 31 of the prior year.
 Submissions must come from publishers only.
 Originally, the award was two annual prizes of CAD$40,000 each for collections of poetry published in English during the preceding year.
 One prize was to go to a living Canadian poet, the other to a living poet from any country, which could include Canada as well.

-Among the trustees’ responsibilities is to select each year’s judges, who select a shortlist announced in April, National Poetry Month.
+Among the trustees' responsibilities is to select each year's judges, who select a shortlist announced in April, National Poetry Month.
 The shortlisted poets then gather for an evening of public readings in May or June; the following evening, the winners are announced and all the poets feted.

-In 2010, the total amount of the annual prizes was doubled from CAD$100,000 to CAD$200,000 in recognition of the prize’s tenth anniversary.
+In 2010, the total amount of the annual prizes was doubled from CAD$100,000 to CAD$200,000 in recognition of the prize's tenth anniversary.
 The increased amount of CAD$200,000 was awarded as follows: CAD$10,000 to each of seven shortlisted poets—four international and three Canadian—for their participation in the shortlist readings.
 The two winners, announced the next evening at the Griffin Poetry Prize Awards, were given CAD$65,000 each, for a total of CAD$75,000 that included the CAD$10,000 awarded the previous evening.